 For all medal categories, with the exception of Career Achievement, please identify an accomplishment that has occurred within the past three years.
 We want to share the most recent government success stories that will best resonate with the American public.

-For Career Achievement, nominations should highlight a series of accomplishments or sustained achievement throughout the nominee’s 20 or more years as a civilian federal employee.
+For Career Achievement, nominations should highlight a series of accomplishments or sustained achievement throughout the nominee’s 20 or more years as a public servant.

 Please see our Frequently Asked Questions for additional information about the nomination process.